DigitalAgricultureDiscovery/uas-user-log/README.md

     Make a copy of ```client/.env``` and rename it to ```client/.env.local```.
 Inside the new file, replace the example values with the feedback email address and a Google Analytics Tracking ID.
 6. Run locally

-    From the project's root directory, run ```npm run dev``` to start the Express server and React client.
+    From the project's root directory, run ```yarn run dev``` to start the Express server and React client.
 7. Run on Heroku

     UAS User Log is ready to run on Heroku.
 Follow along with this [guide](https://devcenter.heroku.com/articles/getting-started-with-nodejs#set-up) to help you get started.
 Do not forget to set up your environment variables on Heroku.